OpenCloud with Docker Compose + Integrated Traefik

 The repository includes .env.example as a template with default settings and documentation.
 Your actual .env file is excluded from version control (via .gitignore) to prevent accidentally committing sensitive information like passwords and domain-specific settings.

-file with the editor of your choice:
+Edit the .env file with the editor of your choice

 In our example we use nano